mavnn/mavnn.github.com/source/_posts/2013-12-05-type-providers-from-the-ground-up.markdown

 ![Winning...](/images/typeprovider.png)

-The full code for this post is available on [GitHub](https://github.com/mavnn/Mavnn.Blog.TypeProvider).

 Any questions or corrections, fire away.
 As mentioned, this is very much the first time I've used type providers - but even this level of usage is providing a goodly amount of value for us.